Delicious Proposal

 Delicious Proposal is a 2001 South Korean television series starring Jung Joon, Son Ye-jin, So Yoo-jin and So Ji-sub.
 It aired on MBC from February 7 to March 29, 2001 on Wednesdays and Thursdays at 21:55 for 16 episodes.
+The drama had a peak viewership of 30.9% and an average rating of 28% throughout its run.

 Plot

 The drama is about two families that operate rival Chinese food restaurants, and the love stories of twenty-something high school graduates on their paths to becoming first-class chefs.

 Hyo-dong treats his customers like kings and serves the best Chinese food in the area, but his restaurant has been struggling for some time.
 Built on his father's dedication and decades of hard work, the restaurant has been declining due to the aggressive techniques of their rivals.
 In the midst of this competition, Hyo-dong gets to know Hee-ae, a charming young girl who frequents the same cooking class.
 They also meet Shin-ae, a poor, very determined student who dreams of owning her own restaurant someday.
 Hyo-dong falls for Hee-ae, but he later finds out that she is the daughter of the owner of deluxe eatery Golden Dragon, a ruthless rival who is out to destroy his father's restaurant.